selirra/anarch/README.md

 `pkg upgrade`
 `pkg install git wget bsdtar`

+## Important!
+The installer script will make an 8GB .img file by default, you can increase it's size by editing the installer script's fifth row! (truncate -s 8G disk.img)

 Download, and then run the script as root.
 `git clone https://github.com/selirra/ArchRoot`
 `cd ArchRoot`